-This Roasted Fig Gelato is the richest and creamiest ice cream I’ve made to date on the blog, and the recipe is unusual in a few different ways.
-For one thing it includes mascarpone cheese in the base.
-That helps keep it beautifully scoopable even after a night in the freezer.
+This Roasted Fig Gelato is the richest and creamiest homemade ice cream I’ve made to date on the blog.
+It’s made with fresh figs and mascarpone cheese, and stays beautifully scoopable even after a night in the freezer.

 The mascarpone lends a lusciousness that lingers on the palate, and it has a long culinary history with figs — they bring out the best in each other.
 I can’t think of another fruit that is as full bodied as Black Mission figs. They have great color and flavor, too, which all translates into an extra special gelato.